lhyt/destruction/readme.md

 ```

 # Usage
-you can use camelize name to destruct directly, without underscored to camelize:
+you can use camelize name to deconstruction assignment directly, without underscored to camelize:
 > before:
 ```
 const obj = {